Muhammad-Yameen/laravel-repository-pattern/README.md

 Create the new Service Provider to the providers named "php artisan  make:provider RepositoryServiceProvider"

-and then bind the repository and interface.
+and then bind the repository and interface in register function.

- public function register() {
         $models = array(
             'CustomModel',
             'CustomModel2',